 Laura Johnson (she/her), PhD, is a 500-hour Registered Yoga Teacher with advanced training by Samantha Akers of TheraYoga Method as well as certification in the Trauma Conscious Yoga Method (TCYM) from the Trauma-Conscious Yoga Institute and Embodied Activism from The Embody Lab.
-She is the founder of A Restful Space, offering trauma-conscious Restorative Yoga and collective grief circles in Humboldt County, CA.
+She is the founder of A Restful Space, offering trauma-conscious Restorative Yoga and community grief circles in Humboldt County, CA.

 Laura is also a Geography and Environmental Studies lecturer at Cal Poly Humboldt where she teaches courses such as Global Awareness, International Environmental Issues and Globalization, and Emotions in the Anthropocene.
 She holds a doctorate in Geography with a specialization in Gender, Justice, and Environmental Change from Michigan State University.